Gila monster: Venom delivery

 The Gila monster produces venom in modified salivary glands at the end of its lower jaws, unlike snakes, whose venom is produced in glands behind the eyes.
 The Gila monster lacks strong musculature in glands above the eyes; instead, in Heloderma, the venom is propelled from the gland via a tube to the base of the lower teeth and then by capillary forces into two grooves of the tooth and then chewed into the victim.
 The teeth are tightly anchored to the jaw (pleurodont implantation).
 Broken teeth and teeth undergoing regular replacement have their place taken by teeth behind them processing forward in the mouth.
 Gila monsters change/replace their teeth throughout their life.
-The Gila monster's bright colors might serve to warn predators that the creature is one to be avoided, owing to its capacity to inflict great pain.
+The Gila monster's bright colors might serve to warn predators that the creature is one to be avoided, owing to its capacity to inflict pain.
 Because the Gila monster's prey consists mainly of eggs, small animals, and otherwise "helpless" prey, the Gila monster's venom is thought to have evolved for defensive rather than for hunting use.